-A wonderful area of around 0.8-hectares covered with different kinds of butterflies, Penang Butterfly Farm, is famous among the locals as well as the tourists.
-Apart from the butterflies, the farm is also a home for some reptiles, snakes, scorpions and fishes.
+A wonderful area of around 0.8-hectares containing different kinds of butterflies is famous among the locals and tourists.
+Apart from the butterflies, the farm is home to reptiles, snakes, scorpions and fish.
 Early afternoon or late morning is the best time to visit the place.

 Address: No.830, Jalan Teluk Bahang, Teluk Bahang, 11050 Tanjung Bungah, Penang, Malaysia.

 Penang Botanic Gardens, or the Waterfall Gardens, as called by the locals because of the cascading waterfall, is a public park in George Town.
 Spread over 30-hectares of land, the garden is also home to several species of wild monkeys.
 Botanic Gardens host the Penang International Floral Festival every year for about a week.
 During the festival, the garden becomes a floral wonderland showcasing an array of flowers and blooms.

 Address: Kompleks Pentadbiran,Bangunan Pavilion, Jalan Kebun Bunga, 10350 George Town, Penang, Malaysia.

 British East India Company built Fort Cornwallis in the late 18th century.
 In 1804 it was rebuilt with stones and bricks.
 Fort Cornwallis is a giant fort in Malaysia that was never engaged in combat.
 Situated at the Esplanade, the fort houses a gunpowder bunker, a chapel and a lighthouse.
 There are also a lot of old canons located inside the fortress.

 Address: Jalan Tun Syed Sheh Barakbah, George Town, 10200 George Town, Penang, Malaysia.

 Jubilee Clock Tower